Home

 A alert symbol with a laptop displaying a fake website claiming to restore Ledger wallets, highlighting online scams.

-Comments from the community highlight the gravity of sharing recovery information:
+Feedback from the community emphasizes the urgency of sharing recovery information carefully:

-1. One user urged, "Please never share your Secret Recovery Phrase with anyone, including Ledger."
-They emphasized that this phrase is the ultimate key to all crypto accounts.
+• A commenter emphasized, "Please never share your Secret Recovery Phrase with anyone, including Ledger."
+This phrase is essential to protecting crypto accounts.

 Why It Matters

-• πŸ” Verify software sources before downloading; phishing scams are increasingly sophisticated.
+• πŸ” Verify software sources thoroughly to avoid sophisticated phishing scams.

-• πŸ›‘ Trust should be earned; avoid sharing sensitive information with anyone, even support personnel.
+• πŸ›‘ Be cautious; sensitive info shouldn’t be shared with anyone, not even support personnel.